The Power of Storytelling for Startups

 Yes, you know that you need to know your targeted audience and their behaviors, likes, dislikes, preferences, and where they live.
 You know that you need a strong landing page and beta testers to sell your product before it’s even launched.

 When you market your product, make sure that the flow of messages contains real user stories and takes advantage of emotional design to connect people to their basest instincts.
-They may rationally know they need your product, but if you can sell it that you stand for something and support a specific vision of the world that aligns with how your users see the world, then you’ve got something special.
+They may rationally know they need your product, but if you can sell it so that you stand for something and support a specific vision of the world that aligns with how your users see the world, then you’ve got something special.
 Make sure the keywords you use are associated with the idea that you want to get across.
-Remember that you’re not just selling a shirt, or a ride, or a service that makes your life easier—you’re selling an experience, a set of engagements that need to be enticing and exciting and feel very real and human.
+Remember that you’re not just selling a shirt, a ride, or a service that makes your life easier; you’re selling an experience, a set of engagements that must be enticing and exciting and feel real and human.

 Let your users do your work for you, and let them share your product or service with the world.
 If you’ve done what you’re supposed to do and have provided them with something of such sheer quality that they have no desire to use anything else like it, then they’ll want to share that with the world—especially if there are rewards.

-Remember that social proofing and mimesis is a powerful tool.
-People will naturally imitate others, and if they see their friends using and referring a specific app, they will want it simply because others have it.
+Remember that social proofing and mimesis are powerful tools.
+People will naturally imitate others, and if they see their friends using and referring to a specific app, they will want it simply because others have it.

 What can act as motivation for your users to share your product?
-Consider offering $10 off of your service for a user to refer their friends.
-Offer something fun like a coupon they choose for hitting the share button on your landing page.
-Just make it super easy to
+Consider offering $10 off your service for a user to refer their friends.
+Offer something fun, like a coupon they choose for hitting the share button on your landing page.

-Keep in mind that sometimes viral marketing works, and sometimes it really works.
-The risk you run of being extremely diligent in producing a successful viral marketing strategy is that your product, service, or app can explode digitally and make your company grow quickly—sometimes, it might be too quickly.
+Remember that sometimes viral marketing works, and sometimes it really works.
+The risk of being extremely diligent in producing a successful viral marketing strategy is that your product, service, or app can explode digitally and make your company grow quickly.
+Sometimes, it might be too quick.

-Make sure that you have the right considerations in place for when demand exceeds your supply.
-If too many people are downloading your app and want customer service beyond your capacity to respond to them, consider getting more employees or scaling back your viral marketing efforts.
+Ensure that you have the right considerations for when demand exceeds supply.
+If too many people are downloading your app and want customer service beyond your capacity to respond, consider hiring more employees or scaling back your viral marketing efforts.
 Don’t run faster than your shoes can handle.

 Keep track of what isn’t working and fix it, and remember that the follow-up is just as important as the first impression.
 Viral marketing isn’t a one-and-done thing.
 You have to be diligent and make sure that you’re fixing what isn’t working.
 You have to make sure you’re responding to every user and their concerns, so that your feedback is always rock-solid.
 If you’re marketing in the digital world, you need to be careful about your footprint and the impact bad reviews can have and how long they can follow you around, and how hard they are to scrub.